Fallback Routing Strategies in Redis Cluster Environments

 6. Post-incident: audit eviction logs (INFO statsevicted_keys) and adjust maxmemory-policy

-For authoritative reference on cluster tuning parameters and client configuration, consult the official Redis Cluster Scaling Documentation and the redis-py Async guide.
+For authoritative reference on cluster tuning parameters and client configuration, consult the official Redis Cluster Scaling Documentation and the redis-py documentation.